Abraham Maslow: Criticism

-Maslow, however, would not be surprised by these findings, since he clearly and repeatedly emphasized that the need hierarchy is not a rigid fixed order as it is often presented:
+Maslow, however, would probably not be surprised by these findings, since he clearly and repeatedly emphasized that the need hierarchy is not a rigid fixed order as it is often presented:

 Maslow also regarded that the relationship between different human needs and behavior, being in fact often motivated simultaneously by multiple needs, is not a one-to-one correspondence, i.e., that "these needs must be understood not to be exclusive or single determiners of certain kinds of behavior".

-Maslow's concept of self-actualizing people was united with Piaget’s developmental theory to the process of initiation in 1993.
+Maslow's concept of self-actualizing people was united with Piaget's developmental theory to the process of initiation in 1993.
 Maslow's theory of self-actualization has been met with significant resistance.
 The theory itself is crucial to the humanistic branch of psychology and yet it is widely misunderstood.
 The concept behind self-actualization is widely misunderstood and subject to frequent scrutiny.

 Maslow was criticized for noting too many exceptions to his theory.
 As he acknowledged these exceptions, he did not do much to account for them.
 Shortly prior to his death, one problem he tried to resolve was that there are people who have satisfied their deficiency needs but still do not become self-actualized.
 He never resolved this inconsistency within his theory.